Cultural impact and literary renewal through film and television adaptations

 Movies based on iconic novels

-Numerous classic films are derived from emblematic novels; for example, "The Godfather" based on Mario Puzo, is a benchmark of cinema and a brilliant adaptation that captured the essence of the novel.
+Numerous classic films derive from iconic novels; For example, àThe Godfather, based on Mario Puzo, is a reference in cinema and a brilliant adaptation that captured the essence of the novel.

-Works such as "To Kill a Mockingbird" and "Schindler's List" have been transformed into visual narratives that have left a profound cultural and social impression, transcending the literary format.
+Works such as àMatar a un muesignor armen and àlSchindler's list ar have been transformed into visual stories that have left a deep cultural and social impression, transcending the literary format.

 These films exalt the original narrative, achieving a balance between adaptation and creativity that impacts the viewer and opens doors to new readers.